MilesChou/docker-phalcon/README.md

 ## Image Test

-Here is a simple test command that can confirm the extension is loaded.
+Here is a simple test command that can confirm the extension has been loaded.

     $ docker run -i -t --rm mileschou/phalcon php -m | grep phalcon phalcon

+## Phalcon Devtools CLI

+The repository also include [Phalcon Devtools](https://github.com/phalcon/phalcon-devtools).
+Here is a simple command.

+    $ docker run -i -t --rm mileschou/phalcon phalcon

+    Phalcon DevTools (3.0.0)

+    Available commands:
+      commands         (alias of: list, enumerate)
+      controller       (alias of: create-controller)
+      module           (alias of: create-module)
+      model            (alias of: create-model)
+      all-models       (alias of: create-all-models)
+      project          (alias of: create-project)
+      scaffold         (alias of: create-scaffold)
+      migration        (alias of: create-migration)
+      webtools         (alias of: create-webtools)

 ## Thanks